yeatmanlab/roar-legal-documents/atHomeAssentUnpaid.md

 **Will I be compensated?**

 We appreciate your help with our study!
-You will get a gift card for \$15.
-We will send the gift card to your parent or guardian's email when you finish the study.
+Your participation in this study is voluntary, and you will not receive a gift card or any money for taking part.

 <br>